Judge: California ride-hailing law is unconstitutional - KESQ

 Associated Press

-LOS ANGELES (AP) — A judge has struck down California’s ballot measure that exempted Uber and other companies from a state law requiring their drivers to be classified as employees eligible for benefits and job protections.
+LOS ANGELES (AP) — A judge Friday struck down a California ballot measure that exempted Uber and other app-based ride-hailing and delivery services from a state law requiring drivers to be classified as employees eligible for benefits and job protections.

-Alameda County Superior Court Judge Frank Roach ruled Friday that Proposition 22, which allowed the drivers to be classified as independent contractors, is unconstitutional and can’t be enforced.
+Alameda County Superior Court Judge Frank Roesch ruled that Proposition 22 was unconstitutional.

-Proposition 22 passed in November after Uber, Lyft and other app-based services spent $200 million in its favor, making it the most expensive ballot measure in state history.
+Voters approved the measure in November after Uber, Lyft and other services spent $200 million in its favor, making it the most expensive ballot measure in state history.

-The ruling sets up a fight that could likely end up in California’s Supreme Court.
+Uber said it planned to appeal, setting up a fight that could likely end up in the California Supreme Court.

+“This ruling ignores the will of the overwhelming majority of California voters and defies both logic and the law,” company spokesman Noah Edwardsen said.
+“You don’t have to take our word for it: California’s attorney general strongly defended Proposition 22’s constitutionality in this very case.”